Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/04-Layout-Essentials/Readme.md

 #### Fill

 This is the default distribution type.
-When you insert elements into a UIStackView with the ditribution set to fill, it will keep all but one item at its intrinsic size and strech it to fill the remaining space.
+When you insert elements into a UIStackView with the distribution set to fill, it will keep all but one item at its intrinsic size and stretch it to fill the remaining space.
 It determines the view to fill by the Content Hugging Priority (CHP).
 The view with the **lowest** CHP is stretched to fill the space in the UIStackView.

 If all of your view in the UIStackView have the same CHP, Xcode will show an ambiguous layout error.